MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/taxonomy.md

 ## Varieties

+One of the most popular varieties is 'Variegatus.'
+It is easily recognizable due to its variegated leaves, which feature alternating green and creamy-white stripes.
+This aesthetic appeal makes it a favored choice for ornamental purposes in gardens and landscapes.

+'Flincheri' is valued for its compact growth and aromatic foliage.
+This variety is often sought after for its pleasant scent and suitability in smaller garden spaces.
+'Argenteostriatus' stands out for its silvery-white striped leaves, adding an attractive ornamental touch to any garden.
+Its unique coloration makes it a desirable choice for those looking to enhance their landscaping with distinctive plant varieties.

+For those seeking vibrant colors, 'Ogon' and 'Golden Edge' are excellent choices.
+'Ogon' gets its name from the Japanese word for "gold," highlighting its striking golden-yellow foliage.
+Similarly, 'Golden Edge' features eye-catching golden-yellow leaf edges.
+Both varieties add a touch of brilliance to gardens and landscapes.

+The 'Medicinalis' variety is renowned for its traditional medicinal uses.
+It is sought after for its healing properties and is often grown for this specific purpose.
+'Zebrinus' earns its name from the zebra-like stripes on its leaves.
+This unique pattern adds an element of intrigue to the plant, making it a favorite among those who appreciate distinctive foliage.
+'Aromaticus' is appreciated for its pleasant aroma.
+This variety is not only visually appealing but also adds a delightful fragrance to gardens and landscapes.

 Here's a list of the most common varieties of Acorus calamus with a brief description for each variety.

+- **Acorus calamus 'Variegatus'**:   This variety has variegated leaves with green and creamy-white stripes.
+- **Acorus calamus 'Flincheri'**:   Known for its compact growth and aromatic foliage.
+- **Acorus calamus 'Argenteostriatus'**:   Features silvery-white striped leaves, adding an ornamental touch.
+- **Acorus calamus 'Ogon'**:   "Ogon" means "gold" in Japanese, indicating its striking golden-yellow foliage.
+- **Acorus calamus 'Golden Edge'**:   Similar to 'Ogon,' it boasts vibrant golden-yellow leaf edges.
+- **Acorus calamus 'Variegatus' (alternative spelling)**:   Also known for its variegated leaves with green and white patterns.
+- **Acorus calamus 'Variegata' (alternative spelling)**:   Another variety with variegated green and white leaves.
+- **Acorus calamus 'Medicinalis'**:   This variety is traditionally used for its medicinal properties.
+- **Acorus calamus 'Zebrinus'**:   Named for its zebra-like stripes on the leaves.
+- **Acorus calamus 'Aromaticus'**:   Known for its pleasant aromatic qualities.

 ## Morphology

+Knowing the [morphology of Acorus calamus](/acorus-calamus/botany/morphology.html) is useful if you want to be able to classify this plant.

+Acorus calamus exhibits a fibrous root system with dichotomous branching and acute root tips.
+Root density reaches approximately 1,500 roots per square meter, extending to depths of 30-60 cm (12-24 inches) with a diameter of 2-4 mm (0.08-0.16 inches).

+The stem is herbaceous, whorled in arrangement, and cylindrical, growing up to 1.5 meters (4.9 feet) in height.
+Leaves are linear, erect, and up to 80 cm (31.5 inches) in length, while the flowers are hermaphrodite, with pale yellow-green tubular structures.

+The fruits are oblong berries, and seeds have a brown, impermeable, thin seed coat.